Sreebhargavibalijaa/Mixed_Precision_Quantization/README.md

 # Mixed_Precision_Quantization

-We are going to publish our Mixed precision Quantizatio work at NeurIPS 24, will add the repository in a week
+We are going to publish this Mixed precision Quantization work at NeurIPS 24, will update this repository in a week